 Is childcare available during the worship service?
 Yes!
 We have a nursery for kids from birth through preschool.
 Older children are welcome to attend the service from the beginning through the True Story from the Bible.
-Then they go downstairs with their teachers for age-appropriate learning groups and chapel time when all the kids gather for worship.
+Then they go with their teachers for age-appropriate learning groups and chapel time when all the kids gather for worship.

 What should I wear?
 On Sunday mornings you will see a range of clothing from jeans and T-shirt to jacket and tie.
 Please wear what makes you feel comfortable.

 What about coffee hour?
 Please feel free to join us after the worship service for coffee and other refreshments in the parish hall.
 This is an excellent opportunity to meet others and ask questions.

 How does your communion work?
 If you are a baptized Christian, you are welcome to come forward to receive the bread and the wine.
 If you are not yet baptized or committed to Christ, you are welcome to come forward and receive a prayer of blessing on your life.
 We have gluten-free and alcohol-free options available.

 Do I need to give money at the offering?
 The ministry of St. Matthew’s is paid for by the voluntary, sacrificial and generous giving of our members.
 If you are visiting, please do not feel obligated to put anything into the offering plate.
 You are a welcome guest and we are glad you’re here!

 Is the building handicap accessible?
 Yes!
 There is a level entrance from the parking lot to the church.
 The service and restrooms are on the ground floor.
 There is an elevator to the parish hall.